MicrosoftLearning/mslearn-copilotstudio.de-de/Instructions/Labs/04-manage-topics.md

 1. Geben Sie im Bereich **Mit Copilot bearbeiten** im Feld **Was möchten Sie tun?** den folgenden Text ein:

-    `Replace "What is your email address?" to say thank you to the Name variable from the previous node and then proceed to ask the email address question.`
+    `Change "What is your email address?" to say thank you to the Name variable from the previous node and then proceed to ask the email address question.`

 1. Wählen Sie **Aktualisieren**.